DR. MARGARET JAMAL WRITES…

 MY TOP 10 REASONS FOR STAYING MARRIED

 1) Mental Heath-Evidence shows that your mental health is far more stable with less depression while married than singles or people divorced 2) Because the synergy formulated in your marriage in the form of children is priceless and their support system is vital to their development.
-3)There is no such thing as a good divorce.
+3)We are wired toward permanence for anything we enjoy.
+From music to relationships we try to preserve and retain what we love.
+When it comes to relationships of love we are even less willing to entertain a revolving door.
+A trusted relationship is rare and priceless as well as enduring.
+Marriage is the best model for a sustainable relationship.
 4) Married men and women live longer than their single counter parts.
 5) 40-50% of Married people claim their sex lives are satisfying compared to 20-25% of the single and cohabiting counterparts.
 6) Professionals that are married are more likely to be promoted, reliable in their attendance and perform at a higher standard than their single counterparts.
 7) Married people are far less likely to contract STDs than single or cohabiting counter parts.
 8) 77% of unhappy married couples that stayed married claimed a turn around in their marriage saying they are very happy or quite happy.
 9) Single Dating is risky, expensive and usually does not provide desirable results.
 10) Couples that seek help through counseling, marriage conferences, books, dvds, etc. are more likely to turn their relationship around and sustain satisfying marriages.

 REASON # 1-Mental Health.